 One of the highest-limit credit cards is the Chase Sapphire Reserve® card.
 If approved for the card, you’ll receive a credit limit of at least $10,000, and some cardholders with excellent credit and high incomes have reported receiving limits that were several times the minimum.
 High-limit credit cards also often come with some of the best rewards and bonuses, as is the case with Chase Sapphire Reserve.

-The minimum credit limit of $5,000 is guaranteed for these cards, but as with most cards, the credit limit you ultimately get will depend on your creditworthiness, with an emphasis on your credit scores and income.
-In general, the better your credit and the higher your income, the higher your credit limits will be.
+A minimum credit limit of $5,000 or more is guaranteed with these cards, but the exact credit limit you ultimately get will depend on your creditworthiness, with an emphasis on your credit score and income.
+In general, the better your credit and the higher your income, the higher your credit limit will be.

-A secured credit card will increase your limit under certain conditions.
-You can add additional funds, up to $25,000 in some cases, to your security deposit to raise your credit limit.
-Also, if you make several consecutive timely payments, the issuer may increase your limit without an additional deposit.
+Yes, a secured credit card will increase your limit under certain conditions.
+For instance, you can add additional funds to your security deposit to raise your credit limit.
+Plus, if you make several consecutive timely payments, the issuer may increase your limit without an additional deposit.

+With a secured credit card, you add a security deposit to establish your credit limit.
+As secured cards are designed for people with less than good credit, the deposit also serves as collateral.
+The amount of your deposit determines your credit limit.
 You’ll be refunded the deposit in full when you close your account in good standing.
-Any unpaid balance or fees owed will be deducted from your balance when you close the account.
+Any unpaid balance or fees owed will be deducted from your balance when you close the account.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.